All Episodes

 I don't even know what collusion means.

-Does that mean that somebody in Russia, because Hillary violated and committed felonies and put an email server in the mom pop shop bathroom closet, that they were able to hack into her computer and they found evidence that she committed felonies and that Hillary lied to the American people like she did with Benghazi.
+Does that mean that somebody in Russia, because Hillary violated and committed felonies and put an email server in a mom pop shop bathroom closet, that they were able to hack into her computer and they found evidence that she committed felonies and that Hillary lied to the American people like she did with Benghazi?

-They just happen to have a mortar in their back pocket and said, you know what?
+They just happened to have a mortar in their back pocket and said, you know what?

 You guys, hey, you want to take the mortars out now?